 • Congestion or blockage in the vessels or organs, which leads to the accumulation of waste materials.

 I could offer numerous examples to support all of the above causative factors.
 Instead, I will discuss a single chilling example.
-Scientists have been reporting the presence of pesticides in the amniotic fluids of pregnant women since the early 1980’s (Saxena et al., 1980).
+Scientists have been reporting the presence of pesticides in the amniotic fluids of pregnant women since the early 1980’s (Saxena et al., 1980) to the present day..
 In 1996, Bosse’s group reported that ” We analysed polychlorinated biphenyl (PCB), DDT, hexachlorocyclohexane (HCH), and heptachlor in subcutaneous fat tissue and other tissues (placenta, liver, kidney, lung, brain, thymus, muscle, heart) of 34 fetuses and dead children.
 These substances were found regularly in placenta, in fetal subcutaneous fat tissue and in fetal organs.
 They therefore can influence possibly early and sensitive stages of intrauterine development.”
 (Bosse, et. al, 1996).

 Herbal medicines can be of course be of great benefit in reducing inflammation, as long as you realize that using herbs to block inflammation without dealing with these causative factors will not work anywhere as near as well.
 Since our root causes range from the subtle (genetic imbalances) to the gross (poor nutrition), we have to examine different methods.
 Our solutions must proceed from understanding both the causal process and the symptoms.
 Traditional herbal systems compare this to treating the root and the branches of an ailing tree.